Magdaline1/student-directory/README.md

 # student-directory

-The studrnt directory script allows you to managd the list of students enrolled at Villains Academy.
+The studrnt directory script allows you to manage the list of students enrolled at Villains Academy.

 ## How to use